ucabgao/AnnotationFacilitator/README.md

 ```

 ## Third -- a project that uses jQuery
 A majority of real world JavaScript projects use external libraries.
-When it comes to external references, the annotation becomes chanllenging.
+When it comes to external references, the annotation becomes challenging.
 Suppose we have a simple project that uses jQuery.
 ```JavaScript
 $(document).ready(function () {
     $("p").click(function () {